Blendify/blender-manual/trunk/blender_docs/manual/editors/movie_clip_editor/tracking/clip/properties/stabilization/panel.rst

       Limits the amount of automatic scaling.

 Expected Position X/Y
-   Known relative offset of original shot, will be subtracted, e.g. for panning shots Expected Rotation
+   Known relative offset of original shot, will be subtracted, e.g. for panning shots.
+Expected Rotation
    Rotation present on original shot, will be compensated, e.g. for deliberate tilting.
 Expected Zoom